-Corneal Reshaping Treatment (CRT) is a non-surgical vision correction alternative.
-CRT is a therapeutic process, which reshapes (flattens) the cornea, the clear front surface of the eye, using reverse geometry contact lenses.
+Corneal Reshaping Treatment (CR) also known as Orthokeratology (Ortho-K) is a non-surgical vision correction alternative.
+CR is a therapeutic process, which reshapes (flattens) the cornea, the clear front surface of the eye, using reverse geometry contact lenses.
 This flattening of the cornea reduces nearsightedness.
 The results are not permanent but for most patients it lasts all day.
-The CRT contact lenses need to be worn as a "retainer" for limited periods of time (they are usually worn while sleeping) to maintain the effect.
-The limited wearing of the therapeutic lenses allows CRT patients to spend the majority of their daily lives without dependence on glasses or contact lenses.
+The CR contact lenses need to be worn as a "retainer" for limited periods of time (they are usually worn while sleeping) to maintain the effect.
+The limited wearing of the therapeutic lenses allows CR patients to spend the majority of their daily lives without dependence on glasses or contact lenses.

 Following removal of the contact lenses visual acuity improves beyond pre treatment levels and will often improve vision to normal 20/20 eyesight without the use of glasses.
 The vast majority of cases (over 95%) achieve at least 20/25 or better visual acuity without glasses.
 This criterion allows for driving without the restriction of corrective lenses.

-The fee for Corneal Reshaping Treatment includes all contact lenses required to achieve the maximum therapeutic effect, all professional services involved in monitoring and modifying the contact lens response in order to achieve maximum therapeutic effect, and ensuring optimal eye health response to the CRT contact lenses for a period of one year (12 months) following the initial comprehensive CRT examination.
-An annual comprehensive eye health and CRT examination is required to ensure ongoing optimal ocular health and the stability of the therapeutic effect of CRT.
+The fee for Corneal Reshaping Treatment includes all contact lenses required to achieve the maximum therapeutic effect, all professional services involved in monitoring and modifying the contact lens response in order to achieve maximum therapeutic effect, and ensuring optimal eye health response to the CR contact lenses for a period of one year (12 months) following the initial comprehensive CR examination.
+An annual comprehensive eye health and CR examination is required to ensure ongoing optimal ocular health and the stability of the therapeutic effect of CR.

 Corneal Reshaping FAQ

-A. Corneal Reshaping Treatment (CRT) a non-surgical process which reshapes the cornea of the eye utilizing custom designed reverse geometry contact lenses thereby reducing the dependence upon eyewear.
+A. Corneal Reshaping Treatment (CR) a non-surgical process which reshapes the cornea of the eye utilizing custom designed reverse geometry contact lenses thereby reducing the dependence upon eyewear.

 Q. Corneal Reshaping Treatment sounds a lot like Orthokeratology.
 Are they the same?

-A. CRT is similar to Orthokeratology or Ortho-K, but CRT offers significant improvements over the older procedure.
-Technology has really changed things.
-Many of the principles or CRT date back to 1962, but the new technology used in CRT is from the computer age.
-First and foremost the lens materials available today have revolutionized CRT.
+A. Corneal Reshaping is also referred to as Orthokeratology or Ortho-K. Technology over the years has really changed things from the advent of Ortho-K. Many of the principles or CR/Ortho-K date back to 1962, but the new technology used in CR / Ortho-K is from the computer age.
+First and foremost, the lens materials available today have revolutionized the treatment.
 The new materials far exceed even soft contact lenses for providing the eye with the oxygen necessary for healthy vision.
-Also, the instrumentation used to measure the cornea also plays a significant role in fitting the lenses.
+Also, the instrumentation used to measure the cornea also plays a significant role in designing the lenses and monitoring the response to treatment.
 A corneal topographer is used to map the topography of the cornea.
 North Suburban Vision Consultants utilize the Pentacam Corneal Analysis System, the most advanced instrumentation available in the world today for the evaluation of the corneal parameters that we use to design corneal reshaping lenses.

-The lens materials, fitting technology as well as years of research combine to make CRT an the most advanced way for patients to experience clear vision, without full time contact lens wear, glasses or surgery.
+The lens materials, fitting technology as well as years of research combine to make CR/Ortho-K the most advanced way for patients to experience clear vision, without full time contact lens wear, glasses or surgery.

 A. Many people have been able to eliminate their dependence upon their glasses and standard contacts with no adverse effects or eye damage and without the risk of surgery.
 As with all contact lenses, care must be taken to maintain eye health.

-A. CRT works best on nearsightedness and astigmatism, but lens designs for farsightedness are also being developed.
-Not everyone meets the criteria for CRT.
-Our doctors will be happy to evaluate you and your prescription and let you know if you are a good candidate for CRT.
+A. CR works best on nearsightedness and astigmatism, but lens designs for farsightedness are also being developed.
+Not everyone meets the criteria for CR.
+Our doctors will be happy to evaluate you and your prescription and let you know if you are a good candidate for CR.

 Q. A child's vision changes.
-Is CRT appropriate for children and teenagers?
+Is CR appropriate for children and teenagers?

 A. After treatment and maximum results are achieved, retainer lenses are worn to stabilize the new corneal shape.
 Failure to wear the retainer lens on an ongoing basis will result in the return to the pre-existing prescription.
 Retainers may be prescribed during day or night.